cshr25/Kinematics/project_2_report_Rui.md

 ![alt text][image1]

-And the difference between the base link and link 2 on z axis is the value for d1 in DH.
+For example, the difference between the base link and link 2 on z axis is the value for d1 in DH.
 Accordinglly, the full DH table was obtained and shown below:

 i | alpha_i-1 | a_i-1 | d_i | theta_i